 Measure Target for 2020/21 Actual July 2020 - June 2021 Swim Centres All swim centres to have Poolsafe accreditation.
 Achieved PoolSafe accreditation received May 2021.
-Community housing Council records compliance with the 29 criteria in the rental warrant of fitness programme Maintaining or improving compliance with Healthy Homes Standards 2019/20: 62 of the 72 units achieved 95% or more compliance. • Achieved 68 of the 72 community housing units achieved 95% or more compliance.
+Community housing Council records compliance with the 29 criteria in the rental warrant of fitness programme Maintaining or improving compliance with Healthy Homes Standards 2019/20: 62 of the 72 units achieved 95% or more compliance.
+Achieved 68 of the 72 community housing units achieved 95% or more compliance.
 Factors contributing to a lower percentage were due to tenants not adhering to suggested ventilation measures resulting in surface mould.
-Public toilets Toilet buildings are well designed, safe and visible - Compliance with SNZ4241:1999 and CPTED1 (safer design guidelines) for new or refurbished toilets Meeting the benchmark.
-Compliance - 95% • Achieved There was one new toilet (at Te Āhuru Mōwai Playground) which meets requirements.
+Occupancy of community housing 95-100% occupancy (of whom 72% are super annuitants) Partly achieved 94% occupancy due to four units having interior works undertaken before tenants moved in.
+(All units were assigned and there is a waiting list).
+73% tenants 65 years and over